What is the job outlook for O&P practitioners?

 View our Academic Calendar.

 Do I have to take religion classes at Loma Linda University?

 Classes in religion are part of the core curriculum in each of the University's schools and programs.
-Religion courses required for the MS curricula are useful for furthering ones understanding of healthcare ethics, crisis counseling, and other career focused areas.
+The required religion courses further one’s understanding of healthcare ethics, crisis counseling, and other career focused areas.

 Will I need to attend chapel as a student of Loma Linda University?

 Yes, for on campus students it is required.
 Weekly chapels build community among LLU students from all eight schools, while confronting current issues and integrating faith and learning.

 Do you give preference to Seventh-day Adventists?